dreamsinbits/event-storming-puml/README.md

 Please use the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) scheme for your commit messages.

 ## Credits
-I started this project after I saw the [plantuml-lib](https://github.com/tmorin/plantuml-libs) from [Thibault Morin](https://github.com/tmorin).
+I started this project after I saw the [plantuml-lib](https://github.com/tmorin/plantuml-libs) by [Thibault Morin](https://github.com/tmorin).
 Thank you for the inspiration!